CQMR Service Suspension

 About the CQMR

-The Oregon Health Authority (OHA) is implementing a Clinical Quality Metrics Registry (CQMR).
-The CQMR will collect, aggregate, and provide clinical quality metrics data to support quality reporting programs in the state of Oregon.
+collects, aggregates, and provides electronic clinical quality metrics data to meet program requirements and achieve efficiencies for provider reporting in the state of Oregon.
 The ability for health care providers and organizations, as well as OHA, to gather and analyze data is a key component to evaluating system performance, improving patient outcomes and reducing costs for Oregonians.

 The CQMR will: